java-embedded-framework/jef/README.md

 Projects Using JEF
 ==================
 JEF is very young library.
-If you're using JNA, feel free to [tell us about it](mailto:support@iot-hub.ru).
+If you're using JEF, feel free to [tell us about it](mailto:support@iot-hub.ru).
 Include some details about your company, project name, purpose and size and tell us how you use the library.